cirosantilli/git-tutorial/index.md

 If the pattern contains a slash `/`, only files under the given directory can match.
 E.g.: `d/*.c` matches `d/a.c` but not `d/e/a.c`.

-If you want to ignore by basename under a given dir only, put a `.gitignore` into that dir.
+If you want to ignore by basename under a given directory only, put a `.gitignore` into that directory.

 If the pattern starts in `/`, only files under the same directory as the gitignore file can match.
 E.g.: `/*.c` matches `/a.c` but not `/d/a.c`.